-E. Regardless of whether there has been a final disposition as defined in Minn.
-Stat. § 13.43, Subd.
-2(b), upon completion of an investigation of a complaint or charge against a public official, as defined in Minn.
-Stat. § 13.43, Subd.
-2(e), or if a public official resigns or is terminated from employment while the complaint or charge is pending, all data relating to the complaint or charge are public, unless access to the data would jeopardize an active investigation or reveal confidential sources.
+E. Regardless of whether there has been a final disposition as defined in Minnesota Statutes section 13.43, subdivision 2(b), upon completion of an investigation of a complaint or charge against a public official, as defined in Minnesota Statutes section 13.43, subdivision 2(e), or if a public official resigns or is terminated from employment while the complaint or charge is pending, all data relating to the complaint or charge are public, unless access to the data would jeopardize an active investigation or reveal confidential sources.
+Data relating to a complaint or charge against a public official is public only if:

-F. Data relating to a complaint or charge against a public official is public only if: (1) the complaint or charge results in disciplinary action or the employee resigns or is terminated from employment while the complaint or charge is pending; or (2) potential legal claims arising out of the conduct that is the subject of the complaint or charge are released as part of a settlement agreement.
+1. the complaint or charge results in disciplinary action or the employee resigns or is terminated from employment while the complaint or charge is pending; or

+2. potential legal claims arising out of the conduct that is the subject of the complaint or charge are released as part of a settlement agreement

 Data that is classified as private under another law is not made public by this provision.

 V. PRIVATE PERSONNEL DATA

-A. All other personnel data are private and will only be shared with school district staff whose work requires such access.
-Private data will not be otherwise released unless authorized by law or by the employee’s informed written consent.
+A. All other personnel data not listed in Section IV are private data will not be otherwise released unless authorized by law.

 B. Data pertaining to an employee’s dependents are private data on individuals.

-C. Data created, collected or maintained by the school district to administer employee assistance programs are private.
+C. Data created, collected, or maintained by the school district to administer employee assistance programs are private.

-D. Parking space leasing data are private.
+D. Parking space leasing data with regard to data on individuals are private.

 E. An individual’s checking account number is private when submitted to a government entity.

-F. Personnel data may be disseminated to labor organizations to the extent the school district determines it is necessary for the labor organization to conduct its business or when ordered or authorized by the Commissioner of the Bureau of Mediation Services.
+F. Personnel data may be disseminated to labor organizations to the extent the responsible authority determines is the dissemination is necessary for the labor organization to conduct elections, notify employees of fair share fee assessments and implement the provisions of Minnesota Statutes chapters 179 and 179A.
+Personnel data shall be disseminated to labor organizations and the Bureau of Mediation Services (“BMS”) to the extent the dissemination is ordered or authorized by the Commissioner of the BMS.

 G. The school district may display a photograph of a current or former employee to prospective witnesses as part of the school district’s investigation of any complaint or charge against the employee.

-H. The school district may, if the responsible authority or designee reasonably determines that the release of personnel data is necessary to protect an employee from harm to self or to protect another person who may be harmed by the employee, release data that are relevant to the concerns for safety to:
+H. The school district may, if its responsible authority or designee reasonably determines that the release of personnel data is necessary to protect an employee from harm to self or to protect another person who may be harmed by the employee, release data that are relevant to the concerns for safety to:

 1. the person who may be harmed and to the attorney representing the person when the data are relevant to obtaining a restraining order;

-2. a pre-petition screening team conducting an investigation of the employee under Minn.
-Stat. § 253B.07, Subd.
-1; or
+2. a prepetition screening team conducting an investigation of the employee under Minnesota Statutes section 253B.07, subdivision 1; or

 3. a court, law enforcement agency, or prosecuting authority.

-I. Private personnel data or confidential investigative data on employees may be disseminated to a law enforcement agency for the purpose of reporting a crime or alleged crime committed by an employee, or for the purpose of assisting law enforcement in the investigation of such a crime or alleged crime.
+I. Private personnel data or confidential investigative data on employees may be disseminated to a law enforcement agency for the purpose of reporting a crime or alleged crime committed by an employee, or for the purpose of assisting law enforcement in the investigation of a crime or alleged crime committed by an employee.

 J. A complainant has access to a statement provided by the complainant to the school district in connection with a complaint or charge against an employee.

-K. When allegations of sexual or other types of harassment are made against an employee, the employee shall not have access to data that would identify the complainant or other witnesses if the school district determines that the employee’s access to that data would:
+K. When allegations of sexual or other types of harassment are made against an employee, the employee does not have access to data that would identify the complainant or other witnesses if the responsible authority determines that the employee’s access to that data would: